 Understanding the Role of a Notary Public

 A notary public acts as an impartial witness during the signing of documents, ensuring their authenticity.
 They confirm the identity of signatories and verify their willingness to participate without duress.
-By doing so, notaries enhance trust in financial and legal transactions, such as real estate closings and loan agreements.
+Notaries enhance trust in financial and legal transactions, such as real estate closings and loan agreements.

 Notaries also administer oaths and affirmations, playing a crucial role in legal proceedings.
 These duties support the legal system by ensuring that statements or testimonies are true and voluntary.
 In Illinois, notaries handle a variety of documents, including affidavits and powers of attorney, which strengthens the security of sensitive transactions.

-They must remain impartial when performing their duties; impartiality reinforces the unbiased nature of the notary’s role.
-Notaries cannot notarize documents in which they have a personal interest, to maintain the integrity of the process.
+Notaries must remain impartial when performing their duties; impartiality reinforces the unbiased nature of the notary’s role.
+To maintain the integrity of the process, notaries cannot notarize documents in which they have a personal interest.
 Training and adherence to state laws, such as those set by the Illinois Secretary of State, ensure that notaries execute their responsibilities with accuracy and accountability.

 Eligibility Requirements